briancavalier/aeon/README.md

 * 🗄️ **Built on DynamoDB** – Understand the trade-offs of using a NoSQL database for event sourcing.
 * 🚀 **Easy deployment** – Use the AWS CDK construct to quickly set up an event store in your own AWS account.

-Aeon isn’t production-ready—it’s a playground for learning and experimenting with event-driven patterns.
+Aeon isn’t production-ready.
+It’s a playground for learning and experimenting with event-driven patterns.
 If you’re exploring event sourcing and want to see how these ideas work in practice, give it a try!

 ## Examples